 Environmentalists Sue to Stop ‘Harmful’ Feeding of Wild Elk

-DISTRICT OF COLUMBIA (CN) – Environmentalists claim in court the U.S. Forest Service’s approval of a revised permit to allow feeding of wild elk in Wyoming’s Bridger-Teton National Forest is endangering the herd and elevating its risk of getting and spreading a chronic wasting disease.
+WASHINGTON (CN) – Four conservation groups claim in court the U.S. Forest Service’s approval of a revised permit to allow the continued feeding of wild elk in Wyoming’s Bridger-Teton National Forest is endangering the herd and elevating its risk of getting and spreading a chronic wasting disease.

-In a federal complaint filed in Washington, DC on Monday, the environmentalists, which include the Sierra Club, Wyoming Wildlife Advocates, and the Western Watersheds Project, among others, claim the negative effects of feeding the wild elk hay in centralized locations are well-known.
+In a June 5 complaint filed in Washington, the Sierra Club, Wyoming Wildlife Advocates, Western Watersheds Project and the Gallatin Wildlife Association say that the negative effects of feeding the wild elk hay in centralized locations are well-known.

+Artificial feeding stretches back to the early 1900s and continues today to discourage wild elk from pillaging privately-owned haystacks on private land, the 28-page complaint notes.

+However, feeding hay to the Jackson elk herd – one of the largest in North America – prevents the animals from spanning out in pursuit of natural forage, which the groups say leaves elk and deer more concentrated, and susceptible to disease outbreaks.

 “Artificial winter feeding creates unnaturally dense concentrations of elk, causing deleterious impacts to elk and the surrounding environment,” the complaint says.

-“In particular, continued feeding at Alkali Creek Feedground is highly likely to cause or contribute to an outbreak of lethal chronic wasting disease, the equivalent of ‘mad cow’ disease in deer and elk, or other diseases, which would devastate elk populations and cause cascading impacts to the function and stability of the GYE,” ” the plaintiffs say.
+“In particular, continued feeding at Alkali Creek Feedground is highly likely to cause or contribute to an outbreak of lethal chronic wasting disease, the equivalent of ‘mad cow’ disease in deer and elk, or other diseases, which would devastate elk populations and cause cascading impacts to the function and stability of the GYE,” ” the lawsuit states, abbreviating Greater Yellowstone Ecosystem.

-The environmental groups are challenging a 2015 Forest Service decision that will allow Wyoming to continue to artificially feed the wild elk through 2028.
+Based on a consensus view in the scientific community, the National Park Service and Fish and Wildlife Service agreed to start phasing out the heavily criticized practice under the 2007 Bison and Elk Management Plan.

+But the plan lacked an end date and their sister agency — the U.S. Forest Service — recently approved a request by the Wyoming Game and Fish Commission that would extend an artificial winter feeding permit to the Alkali Creek Feedground in the Bridger-Teton National Forest through 2028.

 “The issue we’re challenging is the idea and practice of ‘supplemental feeding,’ which is a euphemism.
-It’s actually artificial feeding of Jackson Elk herd, the largest Elk herd in the U.S.,” said Bill Eubanks of Meyer Glitzenstein & Eubanks, the public interest environmental law firm representing the plaintiffs.
+It’s actually artificial feeding of Jackson Elk herd, the largest Elk herd in the U.S.,” said Bill Eubanks a partner at Meyer Glitzenstein & Eubanks LLP in Fort Collins, Colorado.
 “When you artificial feed these populations by giving them human made food, you’re putting these high concentrations of elk together and thus spreading disease much more quickly.”

 When the defendants did their analysis of the feeding proposal, they failed to adequately consider the harmful effects of what it now widely considered an outdated practice, Eubanks said.